 Abstract

-The purpose of the present study was to explore the impact of social interaction anxiety and body shape on general sleep disturbance among obesed.
+The purpose of the present study was to explore the impact of social interaction anxiety and body shape on general sleep disturbance among obesed(obese).
 The sample consisted of 211 participants taken from general population.
 Their age range was between 20 to above 50 years.
-General Sleep Disturbance Scale (GSDS) by Kate Willkinson, Shai marcu, (2011), Social Interaction Anxiety Scale (SIAS) by Mattick & Clarke.
+General Sleep Disturbance Scale (GSDS) by Kate Willkinson, and Shai marcu, (2011),no need of refrence write it your own perspective Social Interaction Anxiety Scale (SIAS) by Mattick and(&) Clarke.
 (1996), Body Shape Scale (BSS) Cooper, Taylor, Cooper, & Fairburn, (1987), were used to measure the degree of general sleep disturbance, social Interaction anxiety, and body shape among obese.
 Results indicated that General Sleep Disturbance and Social Interaction Anxiety was high among the female as compared to male (p<0.01).
 On the other hand male were found more conscious about their body shape as compared to female.
 As concerned with demographic variables, sleep disturbance was high among unmarried individuals as compared to married ones (p<0.01).
 While, married individuals get interacted with others more easily as compared to unmarried.
 People in late adulthood are more socially interacted as compared to young ones.
 Social Interaction Anxiety and Sleep disturbance are positively correlated with each other.

-Keywords: General Sleep Disturbance, Social Interaction Anxiety, Body Shape, Obese
+(Conclusion should be précised and accurate)

+Keywords: general sleep disturbance, social interaction anxiety, body shape, obese

+(Please check APA Manual 6th edition page 41)

 Introduction

 Sleeplessness is an observation of insufficient sleep.
 It has been considered for a long time that the basic reasons of Sleep Disturbance are frustration and Tension (Adrien, 2002), Sleep Disturbance also resulted in worse outcomes like Disturbance of mood, Unclear-sightedness and lose of self-motivation.
 (Harvey, 2008).
 The Association among disturbance of mood, anxiety and Sleep Disturbance in both mentally unhealthy and healthy people have been shown in recent studies.
-Hamilton in the past, said that, stress is the result of sleep disturbance.
+Hamilton(citing refrence in text, inclusion of year with paragraph) in the past, said that, stress is the result of sleep disturbance.
 Many people who are affected from depression have claimed that their main problem is sleep; all their problems would come to an end if the sleep on time.
-Sabrra & Aleen says, that the Disruption of sleep is commonly due to Stress and exhaustion.
+Sabrra & Aleen(citing refrence in text inclusion of year within paragraphr) says, that the Disruption of sleep is commonly due to Stress and exhaustion.
 Disturbance of sleep results in many plausible issues linked to anxiety including threat related to neutralism on the way to non-clear urge and the excess amount of memories that are declared negatively determined.
 Disturbance of sleep increases the chances of depression and stress (Van der helm & Walker, 2009).

 From all problems related to sleep, insomnia is common problem in most of the people.
-Insomnia is usually occurred up to 35% of the population (Karacan 1976; Bixler 1979).There are some demographic variables like age and gender also influenced in insomnia and may also cause other health related issues.
+Insomnia is usually occurred up to 35% of the population (Karacan 1976; Bixler 1979 ordering citation within the parnthesis).There are some demographic variables like age and gender also influenced in insomnia and may also cause other health related issues.
 In most studies, it is revealed that the ratio of insomnia in women is higher than men, and main demographic variable is age.
-As age increases the ratio of insomnia also increases (Ford and Kamerow, 1989).
+As age increases the ratio of insomnia also increases (Ford & Kamerow, 1989).
 Other different causes of insomnia in psychiatric issues might be stress, depression and anxiety.
 In the range of anxiety, the issues related to social anxiety, withdrawal of love ones, unfulfilled social commitments, specific phobias, post-traumatic stress disorder and other daily life issues may be a source of insomnia (Walsh et al 1994; Wooten 1994).
-Some of the studies have also related Sleep Disturbance to Obesity and investigated the relationship among both (Goodwin et al, 2007).
+Some of the studies have also related sleep disturbance to obesity and investigated the relationship among both (Goodwin et al, 2007).